-The relationship between the PGA input to the PGA output is shown graphically in Figure 51.
-The PGA output voltages ( $V{OUTP}$ , $V{OUTN}$ ) depend on the PGA gain and the input voltage magnitudes.
-For linear operation, the PGA output voltages must not exceed AVDD - 0.15 V or AVSS + 0.15 V. Note that the diagram depicts a positive differential input voltage that results in a positive differential output voltage.
+Figure 44 graphically shows the relationship between the PGA input to the PGA output.
+The PGA output voltages $(V{OUTP}, V{OUTN})$ depend on the PGA gain and the input voltage magnitudes.
+For linear operation, the PGA output voltages must not exceed AVDD - 0.15 V or AVSS + 0.15 V. The diagram depicts a positive differential input voltage that results in a positive differential output voltage.

-Figure 51.
+Figure 44.
 PGA Input/Output Range